tinko26/ao.net/docs/namespaces/ao.optimization.md

 f(a) = 1.34150468511507E-11
 ```

 The best value clearly shows, that we have found quite a good solution.
-Hence, we can represent a cable suspended from two towers 100 meters apart and bending downwards 1 meter with the following catenary.
+Hence, we can represent a cable suspended from two towers 100 meters apart and bowing downwards 1 meter with the following catenary.

 $$ y = 1250.17 \cdot \cosh(\frac{x}{1250.17}) $$